Hierarchy settings

 With this option, you can specify the fields for which you want to hide the hierarchy icon.
 All the fields are selected by default, and unselecting any field will hide the hierarchy icon for that field.

-In the image below, the 'Region' field has been unselected; therefore, the hierarchy icon for that field has been hidden.
+In the image below, the 'Variant' field has been unselected; therefore, the hierarchy icon for that field has been hidden.

 6.6.
 Grand total title